Learning to Generate Rigid Body Interactions with Video Diffusion Models: Appendix

-\paragraph{Used prompts} We report here the prompt used for $c$ generation at training time and $c_\text{infer}$ used for inference time.
-We prompt Tarsier~\citep{wang2024tarsier} to extract $c$ with: \textit{``Describe the video in a concise way, covering all motions and collisions between objects.''}.
-This simple prompt is already resulting in sufficiently good descriptions.
+We report here the prompt used for $c$ generation at training time and $c_\text{infer}$ used for inference time.
+We prompt Tarsier~\cite{wang2024tarsier} to extract $c$ with: \textit{``Describe the video in a concise way, covering all motions and collisions between objects.''}.
+This simple prompt is already resulting in sufficiently good descriptions, please note that we tested other current VLMs for this task, however with tarsier we got the best video captions for our synthetic blender videos.
 For inference, instead, we rely on GPT prompting with in-context learning examples to extract suitable descriptions.
-We report the prompt below, along the associated in-context examples in Figure~\ref{fig:icl}.
+We report the prompt below, along the associated in-context examples in Figure~\ref{fig:icl}.\looseness=-1